 \section{State of the art}

-From a given predictor $\hat f$ evaluated at $X\in\mathcal{X}$, conformal prediction \citep{vovk2005algorithmic} is a framework that implicitly formulates a \emph{confidence prediction region} (depending on $\hat f(X)$), which contains the unobserved $Y\in \mathcal{Y}$ with a prescribed confidence control level.
-The first formulated strategy for conformal prediction is called the full conformal prediction \citep[Section~2.2.4]{vovk2022}.
-However full conformal prediction requires training the underlying predictor as many times as the cardinality of the set $\mathcal{Y}$ of outputs of the predictor \citep[Section~2.2.4]{vovk2022}.
-This strong limitation makes the full conformal prediction region usually impossible to compute in practice.
+From a given predictor $\hat f$ evaluated at $X\in\mathcal{X}$, conformal prediction \citep{vovk2005algorithmic} is a framework that implicitly formulates a \emph{confidence prediction-region} (depending on $\hat f(X)$), which contains the unobserved $Y\in \mathcal{Y}$ with a prescribed confidence control-level.
+The first formulated strategy for conformal prediction is called the full-conformal prediction \citep[Section~2.2.4]{vovk2022}.
+However full-conformal prediction requires training the underlying predictor as many times as the cardinality of the set $\mathcal{Y}$ of outputs of the predictor \citep[Section~2.2.4]{vovk2022}.
+This strong limitation makes the full-conformal prediction-region usually impossible to compute in practice.

-Alternatives to full conformal prediction have been designed to overcome this difficulty: \emph{split conformal} \citep{papadopoulos2008inductive} or \emph{cross-conformal} \citep{vovk2015cross} to enumerate but a few.
-By contrast with full conformal, both split and cross-conformal prediction only require to compute a fixed (small) number of predictors: as many predictors as the number of splits of the data into training and test sets.
+Alternatives to full-conformal prediction have been designed to overcome this difficulty: \emph{split-conformal} \citep{papadopoulos2008inductive} or \emph{cross-conformal} \citep{vovk2015cross} to enumerate but a few.
+By contrast with full-conformal, both split- and cross-conformal prediction only require to compute a fixed (small) number of predictors: as many predictors as the number of splits of the data into training and test sets.
 The main drawback of these approximations is the loss of information they incur by only considering a subset of the available observations for training.
-This loss of information usually results in larger prediction regions in practice (see Section~3.7 in \citet{papadopoulos2008inductive} and Section~4.1 in \citet{vovk2022}).
+This loss of information usually results in larger prediction-regions in practice (see Section~3.7 in \citet{papadopoulos2008inductive} and Section~4.1 in \citet{vovk2022}).